Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 Earthquakes to go.
 It would be a nice tool to check all the recent earthquakes with your smartphone, without the need of a laptop or computer.
 Therefore we could develop a Earthquakes-App to see all earthquakes whenever you want and whereever you are.
 ### 8.3 Upgrade dashboard
-The current dashboard shows six KPIs(see above)
+The current dashboard shows six KPIs (see above).
 To make the dashboard even more sophisticated, it would be possible to calculate all KPIs on a global scale (worldwide) and on a local scale (within user provided radius of user provided location).
-This gives interesting additional insights for interested users.
-Concerning layout and frontend development, it would be interesting to search for a layout that includes a tab for the global KPIs and a tab for the local KPIs to that the user can individually choose the preferred layout.
+The respective functions are already implemented in our *EarthquakeAnalytics* class.
+This would give interesting additional insights for interested users.
+Concerning layout and frontend development, it would be advisable to search for a layout that  includes a tab for the global KPIs and a tab for the local KPIs to that the user can individually choose the preferred layout.